 By default, Windows 10 does not assign any shortcut key to Snipping Tool, so several clicks of your mouse are usually required to launch the Snipping Tool.
-That might not be always easy if you need to use Snipping Tool frequently.
+That might not be always easy if you need to use the Snipping Tool frequently.
 Fortunately, you can create a shortcut key to Snipping Tool with ease, if you want.
-Steps are as follows.
+The steps are as follows.

 How to assign a keyboard shortcut to Snipping Tool in Windows 10

 Step 1: Click Start -> All apps -> Windows Accessories and then navigate to Snipping Tool.
 Right-click on the Snipping Tool and then select Open file location from the context menu.

 Step 2: You will go directly to the “Snipping Tool” shortcut in the File Explorer.
 Right-click on the Snipping Tool shortcut, and select “Properties” from the context menu.

 Step 3: After the “Snipping Tool Properties” dialog opens, assign a shortcut key to the Snipping Tool.